MatteoGuadrini/psp/docs/simple.md

 ## Virtual Environment

-This option create a new Python virtual environment.
+This option creates a new Python virtual environment.

 A [virtual environment](https://docs.python.org/3/library/venv.html) is created on top of an existing Python installation, known as the virtual environment’s _base_ Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.